What Business Does CMG Partners Conduct?

 I've received an offer from CMG in the mail, how did you get my name?

-In most cases, shareholders have a right to obtain a roster of the names, addresses and quantity of shares owned by all shareholders who also own a given investment.
-Such provisions are usually included in bylaws or charters of companies to allow for shareholder communication with one another, such as proxy communications, tender offers, etc. CMG either obtained your contact information through that manner, or as the result of filing a registered tender offer with the SEC.
+In most cases, shareholders have a right to utilize a roster of the names, addresses and quantity of shares owned by all shareholders who also own a given investment.
+Such provisions are usually included in bylaws or charters of companies to allow for shareholder communication with one another, such as proxy communications, tender offers, etc. CMG either processed the mailing through that manner or as the result of filing a registered tender offer with the SEC.
 Such a registration directs the issuer to either deliver the offering documents to the investors, or provide the requesting shareholder with the roster.
 In such cases where we are provided a list of shareholders, we maintain the confidentiality of that information to the highest possible standard.

 Your offer price is less than the Company says my shares are worth, and the price at which they are shown on my statement.
 Why is there such a lower amount?